IC-Alchemy/MudrasSequencer/docs/Step_Length_Integration_Plan.md

 ### 4.4.
 UI/Parameter Handling

-- Provide a way to set `stepLength` at runtime.
+- Provide a way to set `seqLength` at runtime.

 ---